elbarry42/ft_printf/README.md

 ---

-## ⭐ Bonus Part (Optional)
+## 🚀 Bonus Features (Optional)

-If the **mandatory part is perfect**, you may add:
+If the mandatory part is **100% correct**, bonuses may be added:

-### Additional flags
+### Bonus flags

-* `-`
+* `-` (left alignment)
-* `0`
+* `0` (zero padding)
-* `.`
+* `.` (precision)
 * minimum field width
 * `# +` (including space)

-It’s recommended to plan your architecture early if you want to attempt bonuses.
+It’s recommended to plan your architecture early if you intend to add these.

 ---

-## 🧪 Peer-Evaluation

-During defense:

-* You may be asked to modify or add a few lines to test your understanding
-* Your repository is the only reference point — double-check filenames
+## 🎯 Learning Outcomes

+Through this project, I learned to:

+✅ Use **variadic functions** with `va_list`
+✅ Manage and format different data types
+✅ Structure modular and maintainable C code
+✅ Work with static libraries using `ar`
+✅ Respect strict project constraints and the 42 Norm

 ---

-## 📚 About AI & Learning (from the subject)

-The project emphasizes:

-* Building real foundations
-* Avoiding shortcuts from AI
-* Learning reasoning + peer-to-peer method
+## 🤝 Contributions

+This project was developed as part of my training at **42 Lyon**.
+Feedback and suggestions are always welcome!

+---

+## 🛡️ License

+Created for educational purposes within the 42 curriculum.
+Feel free to explore, reuse, and improve it!

+---

+✨ Thanks for checking out my ft_printf project! 🚀